harrietty/harrietryder.co.uk/src/blog/merge-conflicts-in-your-lockfile.md

 ---
 title: What I Learned This Week - Merge Conflicts in Your Lockfile 😱
 date: 2020-04-29
-tags: [learning, frontend, node, npm, javascript]
+tags: [learning, frontend, node, npm, javascript, WILTW]
 description: If, like me, you've spent hours of your life fixing merge conflicts in your package-lock.json or yarn.lock file, this post might make you cry.
 ---